Amphoterism: Ampholytes

-H2N-RCH-CO2H + H2O<=> H2N-RCH-COO- + H3O+<=> H3N+-RCH-COOH + OH-<=> H3N+-RCH-COO- + H2O

 In approximately neutral aqueous solution (pH ≅ 7), the basic amino group is mostly protonated and the carboxylic acid is mostly deprotonated, so that the predominant species is the zwitterion H3N+\sRCH\sCOO-.
 The pH at which the average charge is zero is known as the molecule's isoelectric point.
 Ampholytes are used to establish a stable pH gradient for use in isoelectric focusing.

 Metal oxides which react with both acids as well as bases to produce salts and water are known as amphoteric oxides.
 Many metals (such as zinc, tin, lead, aluminium, and beryllium) form amphoteric oxides or hydroxides.
 Aluminium oxide (Al2O3) is an example of an amphoteric oxide.
 Amphoterism depends on the oxidation states of the oxide.
-Amphoteric oxides include lead (II) oxide and zinc (II) oxide, among many others.
+Amphoteric oxides include lead(II) oxide and zinc oxide, among many others.